markcummins/primail/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Mandrill Mail allows you to send WordPress emails via Mandrill, a transactional email service from MailChimp.
+The Primail plugin allows you to connect your WordPress site with Mandrill for improved email delivery and reliability

 == Description ==